 Brain injuries are also common in head-on collisions, and can be mild, moderate or severe.
 Even when there is no visible sign of trauma, bruising, bleeding, or swelling of the brain may occur as a result of the brain being violently jostled inside the skull.

 Injuries can also occur to the neck, back and spinal cord in a head-on collision.
 These injuries can be mild such as whiplash and neck strain, or severe tears in the spinal cord tissue causing loss of function and sensation, and can often take some time to manifest themselves.

 The force of a head-on collision can cause injuries to the heart, liver, lungs, kidneys, and other internal organs.
 It is also common to experience punctured lungs and other internal organs as a result of fractured ribs.

 Persistent anxiety and depression can result from experiencing a frightening event such as a head-on collision, and can have long-lasting effects on every facet of a person’s life.
 This can lead to Post Traumatic Stress Disorder, depression, or even suicide.

 Sadly, many head-on collisions result in death to the vehicle drivers and/or passengers.
 When this occurs, surviving family members may wish to file a wrongful death lawsuit for damages.
 While no amount of compensation could ever replace the loss of a loved one, wrongful death claims can help you recover money you need to pay for funeral expenses, medical bills, and the loss of financial support.

-The Miami injury attorneys at the Law Offices of Victor Dante have helped numerous injured accident victims who have suffered after a car accident, motorcycle accident, boating accident, pedestrian accident, bicycle accident, or trucking accident.
+The Miami injury attorneys at the Dante Law Firm, P.A. have helped numerous injured accident victims who have suffered after a car accident, motorcycle accident, boating accident, pedestrian accident, bicycle accident, or trucking accident.